"Immediate Body Buddha" in Yamagata Prefecture and "Reincarnation Faith" in Yudonoyama

 - Phone number: 0238-86-0086 (Shirataka Town Tourism Association)

-- *For details, please contact Shirataka Town Tourism Association.
+- *For details, please contact the Shirataka Town Tourism Association

 - access:

-- Railway/About 10 minutes by taxi from Arato Station on the Yamagata Railway Flower Nagai Line
+- Train: Approximately 10 minutes by taxi from Arato Station on the Yamagata Railway Flower Nagai Line

-- Car: Approximately 60 minutes from Yamagata Expressway Yamagata Zao IC via National Route 286 and Route 13
+- By car: Approximately 60 minutes from Yamagata Expressway Yamagata Zao IC via National Route 286 and Route 13

 - URL: Shirataka Town Tourism Association